'Pride marches against hatred towards trans people" Thousands turn out for Pride festival in Derbyshire town

 Sarah Barley-McMullen, chair of Pride in Belper trustees, said: “The day began with a heartfelt opening speech welcoming the entire LGBTQIA+ community, alongside friends, families, and allies.
 The message was clear: Pride in Belper marches against hatred towards trans people, marches for hope, and marches for the future of our children.
 This spirit of unity and resilience was felt throughout the day.”

-Belper Boom drummers headed the parade of smiling supporters who lit up the streets with colourful music and outfits.
-Belper School carried the first banner, followed by 20 others that represented the full spectrum of sexualities and gender identities.
+Belper Boom drummers headed the parade of 5,000 participants who lit up the streets with colourful music and outfits.
+Belper School carried the first banner, followed by 20 other banners that represented the full spectrum of sexualities and gender identities.

 Stallholders filled the Memorial Gardens, King Street, and the Market Place, each carefully chosen to complement the local independent shops, ensuring the day benefitted the whole town.
 More than 30 shops showed their support by decorating their windows in colourful solidarity.
 The creativity didn’t stop there — young people judged the window displays, adding a special touch of youth engagement to the celebrations.